This is a collection of Brunei pictures from my latest visit to Bandar Seri Begawan.

 My Camera Gear

 Thanks for looking!
-Hopefully you enjoyed these Brunei pictures.
+I hope you enjoyed these Brunei pictures from my visit to Bandar Seri Begawan.

 Wondering what type of camera, drone, or other gear I use?